 Requirements for those Undertaking Works

-52W.1 Any and all Crowded Meter Room Works, De-energisation Works and Re-energisation Works carried out pursuant to this Section 2G shall only be carried out by an individual working on behalf of Alt HAN Co acting as the Crowded Meter Room and with the permission of the Customer.
+52W.1 Any and all Crowded Meter Room Works, De-energisation Works and Re-energisation Works carried out pursuant to this Section 2G shall only be carried out by an individual working on behalf of Alt HAN Co acting as the Crowded Meter Room Coordinator and with the permission of the Customer.
 This Section 2G does not imply any permission by the Customer, and the works pursuant to this Section 2G are not undertaken on behalf of the Company or the Electricity Supplier.
 The Safe Isolation Provider must make clear to the Customer (and to the occupier if different) that the Safe Isolation Provider is not acting on behalf of the Company or the Electricity Supplier.

 Good Industry Practice